 Medial epicondylitis is caused by any activity that places a valgus force on the elbow or that involves forcefully flexing the volar forearm muscles, as occurs during pitching, golfing with improper technique, serving a tennis ball (particularly with top spin, with a racket that is too heavy or too tightly strung or has an undersized grip, or with heavy balls), and throwing a javelin.
 Nonathletic activities that may cause medial epicondylitis include bricklaying, hammering, and typing.

-Treatment is symptomatic and similar to that of lateral epicondylitis (see Lateral Epicondylitis : Treatment).
+Treatment is symptomatic and similar to that of lateral epicondylitis.
 Patients should avoid any activity that causes pain.
-Initially, rest, ice, NSAIDs, and stretching are used, occasionally with a corticosteroid injection into the painful area around the tendon.
+Initially, rest, ice, nonsteroidal anti-inflammatory drugs (NSAIDs), and stretching are used, occasionally with a corticosteroid injection into the painful area around the tendon.
 When pain subsides, gentle resistive exercises of the extensor and flexor muscles of the forearm are done, followed by eccentric and concentric resistive exercises.
-In general, surgery is considered only after at least 9 to 12 mo of failed conservative management.
+In general, surgery is considered only after at least 9 to 12 months of failed conservative management.
 Surgical techniques to treat medial epicondylitis involve removing scar tissue and reattaching damaged tissues.